Chemaclass/chemaclass.com/content/blog/2021-05-03-open-source-software.md

   Good communication in the project is important.
   Especially when you face disagreements.

-> TL;DR: It can be a “constant kata” if you want to.
+> TL;DR: It can be a "constant kata" if you want to.

 ## Github to the rescue 😃

-Nowadays, it’s really trivial to start contributing to OSS:
+Nowadays, it's really trivial to start contributing to OSS:
 - You can start your own project.
 A pet project fits here perfectly!
 - You can contribute to an existing OSS project.

 ## Pet projects 🐘

 A pet project is a playground to create software and train your professional skills.
-Creating pet projects in your public Github profile has all the benefits of contributing to OSS, plus you’re your own boss:
+Creating pet projects in your public Github profile has all the benefits of contributing to OSS, plus you're your own boss:
 - You dictate the roadmap.
 - You decide what to do and how.
-- You’re your own boss.
+- You're your own boss.

 > The project is there for you. <br>
 > You are responsible to play, explore and pass your limits.

-## Some Chema’s Pet Projects 🦣
+## Some Chema's Pet Projects 🦣

 #### Active
 - [php-best-practices](https://github.com/Chemaclass/php-best-practices): what I consider best practices for web-dev.